 -Used books have increased selections for independent reading in classrooms.
 Expanding classroom libraries allows students at each grade the opportunity to choose the books they want to read.
 Students may choose a book from the school’s library media center, or choose a book from one of the carts in the classroom.
 Titles may vary in genre, subject and reading level in order to meet student interest.

 -Used books are added titles as “satellite texts”.
 English teachers can have extended thematic units to include titles that complement a text from the literary canon.
 For example, a thematic unit “Coming of Age” is usually associated with Salinger’s Catcher in the Rye.
 Purchasing used books have increased selections to include Sittenfield’s Prep, Cormier’s The Chocolate War, Lamb’s She’s Come Undone, Gibbons’s Ellen Foster, and Chbosky’s Perks of Being a Wallflower.
 Students select a text to explore the thematic idea through the lens of another author.

 -Used books can be used to adopt core texts.
 The purchase of used books has expanded curriculum at several grade levels with high interest titles.
-For example, Hosseini’s The Kite Runner, Coelho’s The Alchemist and Haddon’s The Curious Incident of the Dog in the Night-time (see picture) have been added to the World Literature curriculum in grade 10 or Farmer’s The House of the Scorpion will be added to grade 7.
+For example, Hosseini’s The Kite Runner, Coelho’s The Alchemist and Haddon’s The Curious Incident of the Dog in the Night-time (see picture) have been added to the World Literature curriculum in grade 10 or Farmer’s The House of the Scorpion for grade 7.